PaloAltoNetworks/pan-iot-security-python/doc/paniot.rst

   IoT Security inventory.

  ``--devices``
   Get all devices in the IoT Security inventory.
-This uses the IotAPI ``devices_all()`` method which performs the ``/device/list`` API request until all items are returned.
+This uses the IotApi ``devices_all()`` method which performs the ``/device/list`` API request until all items are returned.